athkdev/blog/content/leetcode resources/1508 Range Sum of Sorted Subarray Sums.md

 where N = A + B + C
 ```

 Usually this is done just so the author can verify our answers with theirs without actually dealing with large numbers since that's computationally heavy.
 Is there a change that our actual answer is incorrect but MOD-ing it turns it into a correct answer?
 Well, yes.
-But according to theory of cryptography and the Pigeonhole Principle - that's rare (but possible).
-Since we are not just verifying a single test cases but hundreds of them - it's near impossible for all test cases to just 'coincidentally' pass.
+But according to theory of cryptography and the [Pigeonhole Principle](https://en.wikipedia.org/wiki/Pigeonhole_principle) - that's rare (but possible, it's called a [hash collision](https://en.wikipedia.org/wiki/Hash_collision)).
+Since we are not just verifying a single test case but hundreds of them - it's near impossible for all test cases to just 'coincidentally' pass.
 Hence, this works.

 # Code